Hire Reliable Farm Workers

 🌿 Horticulture Workers

-🍄 Mushroom Pickers & Growers
+🍄 Mushroom Pickers

-Picking, casing, watering, and general mushroom unit operations.
-Mushroom growing is one of the sectors where overseas recruitment via employment permit has been in place the longest in Ireland.
-Minimum annual salary: €36,605.
+Picking, casing, watering, and harvesting on commercial mushroom units.
+This is the work DETE classes as horticulture worker, which is carved out of the ineligible list by name, and mushroom growing is one of the sectors where overseas recruitment via employment permit has been in place the longest in Ireland.
+Minimum annual salary: €32,691 (€16.12 an hour).
+A role written up as "grower" or "horticultural tradesperson" falls under a different code that is not carved out.

 Not sure if your farm qualifies?
 Let's talk.